-Diabetes is a condition in which your blood sugar or glucose level is higher than normal.
+Diet for covid patients with diabetes, Diabetes is a condition in which your blood sugar or glucose level is higher than normal.
 Carbohydrate-rich foods like breads, cereals, rice, pasta, fruits, milk, and desserts can cause this rise.
-People with high blood pressure and diabetes are at a higher risk of getting infected from COVID-19 and are more likely to suffer from severe symptoms.
+People with high blood pressure and diabetes are at a higher risk of getting infected from COVID 19 and are more likely to suffer from severe symptoms.

-What, when and how much you eat all affect your blood glucose levels.
-Whether you have type 1 or type 2 diabetes, blood glucose is the main sugar found in the blood.
+What, when, and how much you eat all affect your diabetes blood glucose levels.
+Whether you have diabetes type 1 or type 2 diabetes, blood glucose is the main sugar found in the blood.
 If you have diabetes, your blood glucose can go too high when you eat too much.

-How to control blood glucose at a healthy level during this pandemic period?
+How to control blood glucose at a healthy level during Covid 19 pandemic?

-Here are some foods and tips that can help keep your blood sugar in check, make you happy, healthy and protect you from COVID 19:
+Here are some foods & tips, and diet for covid patients with diabetes that can help keep your blood sugar in check, make you happy, healthy and protect you from COVID 19:

 - Check your blood glucose levels at home if possible.